jcnelson/poxl/citycoin-prd.md

 **Objective:** to create a smart contract that simulates Proof of Transfer (PoX) to reward token holders and contribute to a general fund for the respective city

-**Vision:** to signal support for a city is as simple as mining or buying the associated city coin, and holding the city coin generates revenue to both the city coin holders and the city itself
+**Vision:** to signal support for a city is as simple as mining or buying the associated CityCoin, and holding the CityCoin generates revenue to both the CityCoin holders and the city itself

 **Goal:** to enable a global market that can create a stronger, healthier, and more sustainable local economy

 ### Purpose and Scope

-Starting with the two pilot cities of Miami and San Francisco, fairly launch a city coin for each that can be "mined" by spending Stacks tokens, as well as locked (or "Stacked") to generate yield in Stacks tokens.
+Starting with the two pilot cities of Miami and San Francisco, fairly launch a CityCoin for each that can be "mined" by spending Stacks tokens, as well as locked (or "Stacked") to generate yield in Stacks tokens.

-As miners compete to mint new city coins, a portion of the Stacks tokens that miners spend are deposited into an account custodied by a top-tier exchange, and available for the city leaders to take control of at any time.
+As miners compete to mint new CityCoins, a portion of the Stacks tokens that miners spend are deposited into an account custodied by a top-tier exchange, and available for the city leaders to take control of at any time.

 There are no time restrictions for city leaders to take control of the funds, nor any usage restrictions for city leaders to decide how the funds should be spent.